fast-af/developer-portal-starter/developer-portal/for-sellers/account-management/multi-account-management/toggling-back-and-forth.md

 keywords: Fast Seller toggle between accounts
 ---

-# Toggling back and forth
+# Toggling Back and Forth

 Click the dropdown in the upper right corner.
 You may need to scroll down if you have more than one store!